The Van Meter Visitor presence was first noticed on an early morning Tuesday, Sept 29th, 1903.

 The Van Meter Visitor second encounter

-Again around 1 am, next day while sleeping in a room at his office, Dr. Alcott woke up with a bright light shining into his face through a window.
+Again around 1 am, the next day, while sleeping in a room at his office, Dr. Alcott woke up with a bright light shining into his face through a window.

-Also believing be a victim of a burglary, he grabs his gun and ran outside where he encountered the perpetrator.
+Also, believing to be a victim of a burglary, he grabbed his gun and ran outside, where he encountered the perpetrator.

-Outside the town, doctor witnesses a tall bipedal with bat-like wings.
+Outside the town, the doctor witnesses a tall bipedal with bat-like wings.